|

 For centuries butterflies have attracted people to their magnificent array of shapes and colours.
 Today, butterfly watching is a growing pastime second only to bird watching.

 By properly creating a butterfly garden habitat, containing nectar flowers for the adults and proper food plants for their offspring (caterpillars), you will do your part to help conserve these beautiful creatures.
-They will add beauty to your living space and pollinate Butterflies having a watermelon snackyour flowers.
+They will add beauty to your living space and pollinate your flowers.

 By contacting a local nature club or environment society in your area, you can get information as to the particular species that frequent your area.
 Butterfly books also give geographic ranges of species.